t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 ## Unigrams

 First: unigrams.
 Below, we preprocess the corpus into lists of tokens.
+Note that, unlike with the obituaries, we are keeping the punctuation.

 ```{code-cell}
 unigrams = [preprocess(poem, ngram = 1) for poem in corpus]